mattyradiuk/API-Practice/README.md

 # API-Practice

+* Going to work on my web development skills by applying whatever types of APIs I can get my hands on.

-Tried to make a super simple card game using http://deckofcardsapi.com/
+* Starting with a super simple card game using http://deckofcardsapi.com/

-* Still might implement betting but who knows

-* Was trying to practice Apis not css lol

-* Please check out the live version on my website! http://radiuk.ca